KubaGamingYT/Scripting-in-SF/SF.md

 Guard = CreateAiCharacter("PrisonGuard02", "Security", GuardSpawnPos, (200 / 360) * 65535);
 ```

-Can the character be killed, can it be pushed or can it be arrested.
+Can the character be killed or can it be arrested.
 ```
 Guard.SetInvulnerable(true/false);
 Guard.SetPushable(true/false);
-Guard.SetArrestable(true/false);
 ```

 How to play music and stop it